forcedotcom/cli/releasenotes/README.md

    The `code-analyzer` plugin isn't included in the core Salesforce CLI; instead, it's now installed the first time you run one of its commands.

    The Code Analyzer v4 commands, such as `scanner run`, are also JIT and continue to work the same as before.
 Because the v4 and v5 commands are in separate CLI topics and plugins, they don't interfere with each other.
+We will stop JIT'ing the v4 `scanner` commands in the future, after the `code-analyzer` commands are generally available.

     See the [Salesforce Code Analzyer v5 (Beta)](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) documentation for more information about how to use these new v5 commands to identify problems earlier in your development process.